 What Starbucks Taught Me About Marketing

-When it comes to having a lot of options for coffee you can’t really beat Starbucks.
+When it comes to having a lot of options for coffee, you can’t really beat Starbucks.
+And EVERYONE knows Starbucks!
 It seems that there’s virtually a store on every corner.
 Bad planning or an intentional marketing ploy?
 It’s been statistically proven that the more Starbucks stores there are in a – mile radius the better each individual store will do.
 So what does this mean for your Internet marketing campaign?
 It means that the more ‘stores’ you own, the better your main store will do.

 Here’s a real-time illustration: if you have a main website and five incoming links, you’ll get traffic to the main site from five places.
 Now this doesn’t mean you need five additional sites along with your main one, these five incoming links are from other websites that often won’t belong to you.